jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 The fritz2 framework requires very low ceremony to set up an application.
 Just call once inside your code the global `render` function, to create an initial so called `RenderContext`.
-Think of it as a context, where you can place all your UI elements, that is HTML `tags` in the end.
+Think of it as a context, where you can place all your UI elements, that are HTML `tags` in the end.

 ```kotlin
 import dev.fritz2.core.*